aws-samples/serverless-patterns/lambda-elastic-ip-no-nat-gateway-cdk/README.md

 # Lambda Elastic IP without NAT Gateway

-This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying a Lambda function with a public elastic IP without the need to provision a NAT gateway.
+This project contains a sample AWS Cloud Development Kit (AWS CDK) template for deploying a Lambda function with a public elastic IP that has internet access without the need to provision a NAT gateway.

 ![Architecture](assets/Lambda-elastic-ip-no-nat-gateway.svg)